open-component-model/ocm-k8s-toolkit/docs/adr/configuration.md

 Aka, YAML templating using [Spiff++](https://github.com/mandelsoft/spiff).

 Substitution rules are generated with plain spiff after nodes are correctly configured.
-This is important because Default values need to be handled correctly.
-Meaning users' values are correctly merged with defaults taken from the component version itself.
+This is important because default values need to be handled correctly.
+In other words, users' values have to be merged correctly with the defaults taken from the component version itself.

 The current Configuration object looks like this: